-- For more details, see the Performance Level Data Display section later in this article.
+- For more details, see the Performance Level Data Display section.

 Note: Be sure to check the appropriate boxes under the View Options heading so the test type can only be used for District level testing or both District and Campus level testing.